By Alex Morgan 1 min read

 How to Play Flushes in Tournament vs. Cash Games

 In tournaments, the relative value of a flush increases as the blinds grow and stacks shorten.
 Aggressively building the pot with a flush in later stages can maximise your winnings.
-In cash games, more precise control and consideration of bankroll management are necessary, as marginal plays can erode your chips over time.
+In Cash Games, more precise control and consideration of bankroll management are necessary, as marginal plays can erode your chips over time.

 Expert Advice: Reading Opponents for Flush Draws